-Discover Toruń with your family: top things to do in Toruń to have fun and learn something
+Discover Toruń – a great weekend getaway in Poland: top things to do in Toruń to have fun and learn something

 Toruń is one of the oldest cities in Poland (established in the 13th century by the Teutonic Knights), and unlike many other cities in Poland, it avoided substantial destruction during the Second World War.
 Most of the important architectural monuments are originals, not reconstructions.
 Toruń is a city full of Gothic art and architecture (in Poland, only Kraków is “more Gothic”).
 The medieval part of Toruń is listed as one of UNESCO World Heritage Sites.

 What I love about Toruń is that every major tourist attraction is within walking distance (even for children!).
 Leave your car in a garage, don’t worry about public transport – just walk around Toruń discovering unexpected monument of a dragon, dark medieval temples, fountains, the leaning tower… At the end of your tour, when you reach the medieval defensive walls, leave the Old Town area and enjoy the Vistula river.
 The street and walking promenade along the Vistula is called the Philadelphia Boulevard (Bulwar Filadelfijski) – Philadelphia is a partner city of Toruń.

 If you want to explore Poland, if you enjoy cities with a historic vibe, and if you like spiced ginger cookies… Toruń is your perfect weekend destination.